-Some of the sites which you may be interested in visiting (some may have an extra cost please check with your coordinator for pricing):
+Some of the sites which you may be interested in visiting:

 Qorikancha

 It was the most important temple in the Inca Empire, dedicated primarily to Inti, the Sun God.
 It was one of the most revered temples of the capital city of Cusco.